buildpacks/rfcs/text/0000-app-image-extensions.md

 Behavior: creates a new builder with additional packages as well as a new run image (`sclevine/run`) with additional packages.

+If `extend.run-image` is not specified, `extend.run` is stored on the builder metadata and used to dynamically extend the run image on `pack build`.

 ### Extended an Existing Builder

 `pack extend-builder sclevine/builder -e extend.toml`